Why Cheaper Isn’t Always Better

 Often times, homeowners get “sticker shock” when presented with a roof estimate.
 And, who can blame them?
 Doesn’t a kitchen makeover sound more useful and enjoyable than a new roof?

 It is this sentiment that drives many homeowners to select the contractor with the lowest price.
 Unfortunately, more than 65% of the roofs we repair or replace were installed by another contractor fewer than 10 years ago.
 Why?
-The roofer cut corners on installation to give the customer a low price.
+The roofer cut corners on installation to give the customer a lower price.

 The lowest bid is the best value.